Fall 2015 Enrollment

 - Oxford, England: PLU International Honors Program in Social Justice.
 In addition to three courses toward the IHON curriculum, students delve into their academic area of interest with Oxford professors (known as tutors).

-- Windhoek, Namibia: This English-speaking country provides an ideal location for students in Education, Nursing and the Natural Sciences to study at the University of Namibia and gain necessary work experience through an internship and practicum.
-No language prerequisite.
+- Windhoek, Namibia: This English-speaking country provides an ideal location for students in Education, Nursing, and the Natural Sciences to study at the University of Namibia and gain necessary work experience through an internship and practicum.

 |International Student Organization||x|